 Shoulder Impingement Syndrome

-Repetitive arm movements, particularly those performed overhead, such as when swimming or playing volleyball and tennis, can increase the likelihood of developing SIS.
-Pain may also develop as the result of minor trauma, such as a fall onto the outstretched hand or shoulder.
-It can also develop spontaneously with no obvious cause.
+Repetitive arm movements, particularly those performed overhead during certain sports – such as swimming, volleyball or tennis – can increase the likelihood of developing SIS.
+This pain may also develop as a result of a minor event in which there is impact, such as a fall onto the shoulder or outstretched hand.
+In some cases, the problem has no obvious cause.

 Our Approach to Shoulder Impingement Syndrome

-Many patients with shoulder impingement syndrome gradually get better with rest and physical therapy.
-Pain medications and, for some cases, cortisone injections into the shoulder joint can reduce pain and swelling during recovery.
+Many patients with SIS get better with rest and physical therapy.
+Pain medications can also be useful, and in some cases, cortisone injections into the shoulder joint can reduce pain and swelling, aiding recovery.

-If the pain persists, surgery is an option.
-For those who need surgery, our team includes orthopedic surgeons who specialize in the shoulder, as well as physical therapists who focus on working with orthopedic and sports medicine patients.
-We work together to relieve pain and restore mobility, so patients can return to their normal lives and the activities they enjoy.
+If the pain persists and specific structures require attention, surgery is an option.
+For these patients, our team includes orthopedic surgeons who specialize in the shoulder and physical therapists who focus on working with orthopedic and sports medicine patients.
+These experts work together to relieve pain and restore mobility, so patients can return to their normal lives and favorite activities.

 Awards & recognition